lahiru1115/E-FINE/README.md

    git clone https://github.com/lahiru1115/E-FINE.git
    ```

-2. Configure the web server environment (e.g., Apache) to point to the cloned project directory.
+2. Configure the web server environment (e.g., WampServer, XAMPP) to point to the cloned project directory.

-3. Import the provided SQL dump file (`e_fine.sql`) into your MySQL database.
+3. Import the provided SQL dump file (`efine.sql`) into your MySQL database.

-4. Configure the database connection parameters in the `config.php` file, located in the project's root directory.
+4. Configure the database connection parameters in the `db_conn.php` file, located in the config directory.

 5. Access the application through your web browser using the configured server URL.